mozilla/kpiggybank/README.md

 Node.JS + CouchDB.

-NPiggybanks have a somewhat peculiar protocol in that they are write-many read-once.
+Piggybanks have a somewhat peculiar protocol in that they are write-many read-once.
 You can put as many blobs (coins, bills, gift cards, it doesn't care because it's document-centric) as you want into piggybank (within allocated storage of course), but the extraction of resources from piggybank (coins, etc) is a one-time destructive operation (what old-timers referred to as "smashing it on the floor").

 Requirements
 ------------